KjetilIN/Renewable-Energy-REST-API/readme.md

 we have now has a relatively high cohesion as the handler folders only works with handler functions.
 While the utility folder only works with helper functions used in the handlers.

+## Increase test coverage
+The time writing this, the test coverage lies around 70% of the lines in the tested packages.
+However, some packages are not tested yet.
+For example, we could have implemented another test for a stubbed countryAPI.
+However, we didn't meet the time requirement to implement this.
+On the other hand the main functionality of all packages is tested in varying degrees.

 ## Other
 * Use a middleware to set the content-type header for all response.
 * Implement Gorilla Mux to define URL routes and extract variables from them instead of doing it manually.